Faizan1421/calculatorTS/README.md

 # calculatorTS
-For Installing use command
+# For Installing globally use this command in Terminal
-# npm i faizan-calc
+ npm i faizan-calc -g
-create a JS file by any name in your directory and import packege like this const faizan = require("faizan-calc")

-# Go to your terminal and run this command
+# Now Go to your terminal and run this command
-node <yourfilename.js>
+npx faizan-calc